Home care charge rate calculator

 Powered by real UK care payroll logic

-Why travel time changes margin
+Why travel changes charge rates

 Two care packages can have the same client charge rate but very different profitability.
 Short visits, rural routes, parking delays, and unpaid gaps between visits can turn a healthy hourly price into a thin operational margin.